Louis Le Prince: Disappearance

 In September 1890, Le Prince was preparing for a trip to the United States, supposedly to publicly premiere his work and join his wife and children.
 Before this journey, he decided to return to France to visit his brother in Dijon.
-Then, on 16 September, he took a train to Paris but, having taken a later train than planned, his friends missed him in Paris.
-He was never seen again by his family or friends.
+Then, on 16 September, he took a train to Paris, but having taken a later train than planned, his friends in Paris discovered that he was not on board.
+He was never seen again by his family or friends, nor was the luggage he was traveling with ever found.
 The last person to see Le Prince at the Dijon station was his brother.
 The French police, Scotland Yard and the family undertook exhaustive searches, but never found him.
 Le Prince was officially declared dead in 1897.

-A number of wild and mostly unsubstantiated theories were proposed, including:
+A number of mostly unsubstantiated theories have been proposed.